First Nations Better Practice Community Engagement

 An Energy Charter and Water Services Association of Australia (WSAA) Collaboration

-If you would like to learn more about the First Nations Better Practice Community Engagement Toolkit, or upcoming Community of Practice on First Nations community engagement, please reach out to Bec Jolly, Director, Collaboration.
+If you would like to learn more about the First Nations Better Practice Community Engagement Toolkit, or upcoming Community of Practice on First Nations community engagement, please reach out to Bec Jolly, Director, Energy Equity.

 Acknowledgement of Country